 Knowledge is power.
 Taking the wishes of her mother to heart, Brandi had genetic testing and tested positive for BRCA1, the same cancer mutation that her mother passed away from.
-Knowing this helped Brandi make the decision in January 2014, to undergo a prophylactic, bilateral, mastectomy with expanders.
+Knowing this helped Brandi make the decision in January 2014, to undergo a prophylactic, bilateral mastectomy with expanders.
 Going through this made her realize she wanted to help develop a way to make genetic testing more accessible to those who have a family history of cancer.
 Genetic testing is denied by many insurance companies.

-“15% of breast cancers are hereditary.
-It is our mission to make people aware of their risk, so they can be proactive with their health by having preventive surgeries, more frequent screening and surveillance, and risk reducing medications.”
+“Fifteen percent of breast cancers are hereditary," said Brandi.
+"It is our mission to make people aware of their risk, so they can be proactive with their health by having preventive surgeries, more frequent screening and surveillance, and risk reducing medications.”

-In 2016 Brandi and Ben Preston were awarded with the 2016 Entrepreneur Award for the development of the foundation.
+In 2016, Brandi and Ben Preston were awarded with the 2016 Entrepreneur Award for the development of the foundation.
 Read more about the history and focus of the foundation here.

 For over 30 years, October has been designated as Breast Cancer Awareness Month.
 This exposure continues to help women and men have more opportunities for early diagnosis and treatment options.
 According to the National Breast Cancer Foundation, breast cancer currently affects one in eight women.
 These people are all around us.
 They are the friends and family members that we love.
-They are our grandmothers, mothers, sisters, daughters, aunts, wives and friends that we cherish.
+They are our grandmothers, mothers, sisters, daughters, aunts, wives, and friends that we cherish.

-Our bowling event raises money to help individuals who need genetic testing completed that is not covered by insurance.
+Fusion's annual Bowling for Boobs event raises money to help individuals who need genetic testing completed that is not covered by insurance.
 The financial support allows this testing to be completed so that many others can also live out the wish of being preventative instead of reactive, like Kamie had wanted for her children.

 (Extra thanks to Brad Higgins for the photos.)